robermx/robermx/README.md

 - 👋 Hi, I’m @robermx
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning React and NodeJs
 - 💞️ I’m looking to collaborate on fullstack projects
 - 📫 How to reach me roberto.arenas2@icloud.com